pnp/generator-teams/README.md

 [![MIT](https://img.shields.io/npm/l/generator-teams.svg)](https://github.com/PnP/generator-teams/blob/master/LICENSE.md)

 A [Yeoman Generator](http://yeoman.io/) for [Microsoft Teams](https://teams.microsoft.com) Apps projects. **The most comprehensive and complete development toolkit for Microsoft Teams development**.
-This generator is targeted to developers who prefers to use TypeScript, React and node as their primary technologies, but does not exclude using any frameworks.
+Yo Teams allows you to build Microsoft Teams applications based on TypeScript and node.js on your terms, in your editor of choice, without any external or online dependencies.

+This generator is built and maintained by the community, for the community.

-This project consists of the Yeoman Generator for Microsoft Teams Apps ( `generator-teams` ) and a package of Gulp tasks ( `yoteams-build-core`).
+This project consists of the Yeoman Generator for Microsoft Teams Apps ( `generator-teams` ) and package of Gulp tasks ( `yoteams-build-core` and `yoteams-deploy`).

 ## Packages